adobe/aepsdk-edge-android/Documentation/api-reference.md

 Sets the Edge Network location hint used in requests to the Edge Network.
 Passing `null` or an empty string clears the existing location hint.
 Edge Network responses may overwrite the location hint to a new value when necessary to manage network traffic.

 > **Warning**
 > Use caution when setting the location hint.
-Only use location hints for the **EdgeNetwork** scope.
-An incorrect location hint value will cause all Edge Network requests to fail with a `404` response code.
+Only use valid [location hints for the `EdgeNetwork` scope](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/location-hints.html).
+An invalid location hint value will cause all Edge Network requests to fail with a `404` response code.

 #### Java